VOLTTRON/external-clients-for-rabbitmq/python-rabbitmq-volttron-client/README.md

 ## Federation Setup:

-1. Copy the self signed root CA certificates from Machine 1 to Machine 2 and vice versa using scp command.
+1. Copy the self signed root CA certificates from machine 1 to machine 2 and vice versa using scp command.

 2. Concatenate CA certificate of remote machine with the one on the local machine.

 For example:

 On machine 1: cat /tmp/ca_certificate.pem >> $VOLTTRON_HOME/certificates/certs/v1-trusted-cas.crt

 On machine 2: cat /tmp/v1-root-ca.crt >> ~/tls-gen/basic/result/ca-certificate.pem

 3. Restart RabbitMQ brokers on both machines.